 We take hate crime very seriously.
 It is important that all hate crime is reported so it can be dealt with appropriately.

-A hate crime is any incident which is perceived by the victim or any other person, to be driven by hatred or hostility because of one or more of the following:
+A hate crime is any incident which is perceived by the victim or any other person, to be driven by hatred or hostility because of one or more of:

 - race, ethnicity and nationality